ncb000gt/rmssh/README.md

 Commands
 ===

-* --filter - String to filter by.
+* --filter - Regexp pattern to filter by.
 * --user - Username for ssh connection (will prompt if not supplied)
 * --password - Password for ssh connection (will prompt if not supplied, silent)